piersolenski/telescope-import.nvim/README.md

 require("telescope").setup({
   extensions = {
     import = {
+      -- The picker to use.
+Can be "telescope" or "snacks". picker = "telescope",
       -- Imports can be added at a specified line whilst keeping the cursor in place insert_at_top = true,
       -- Optionally support additional languages or modify existing languages...